inkarnadin/alarh-camera-scanner/README.md

  `ffmpeg -i rtsp://${login}:${password}@${host}/Streaming/Channels/101 -acodec copy -vcodec copy /home/user/video.mp4`.

 ## Constraints
-At the moment, the application can handle about 20-30 million addresses for the foreseeable future.
-For large volumes, memory issues can occur, and the expected execution time will exceed acceptable limits.

 If you need to process many of ranges, it is recommended to run them sequentially or on several, different application instances.